Lightning-Universe/lightning-flash/docs/source/general/data.rst

-To change the processing behavior only on specific stages for a given hook, you can prefix each of the :class:`~flash.core.data.process.Preprocess` and  :class:`~flash.core.data.process.Postprocess` hooks by adding ``train``, ``val``, ``test`` or ``predict``.
+To change the processing behavior only on specific stages for a given hook, you can prefix each of the :class:`~flash.core.data.process.Preprocess` and  :class:`~flash.core.data.io.output_transform.OutputTransform` hooks by adding ``train``, ``val``, ``test`` or ``predict``.

 Check out :class:`~flash.core.data.process.Preprocess` for some examples.